dashohoxha/killercoda-scenarios/openvpn/intro.md

 the rest of us, it is also a great way to secure your Internet connection when using unsecured WiFi.

-And for a self-hosted VPN solution, [OpenVPN](https://www.openvpn.net/) is one of the best solutions.
-One of the best known as well.
+For a self-hosted VPN solution, [OpenVPN](https://www.openvpn.net/) is one of the best and well known.
 It’s free and there are both desktop and mobile clients available.

-Using Docker and docker-compose allows for an easy and clean installation of OpenVPN, which can be easily upgraded or cleaned-up without affecting the host system and anything else installed on it.
+With docker-compose you can make an easy and clean installation of OpenVPN, which can be easily upgraded or cleaned-up without affecting the host system and anything else installed on it.